dealingwith/daniel-industries/_posts/2005-02-03-confession.md

 ---

 Just tonight I overheard art professionals judging the merit of narrative work (in this case photographic) based primarily on aesthetics.
-When they did consider the narrative element of the work, they considered it only from their own point of view, superimposing their own autobiographies and expectations overtop of the story being told, as opposed to "reading" the story the artist was "writing."
+When they did consider the narrative element of the work, they considered it only from their own point of view, superimposing their own autobiographies and expectations over top of the story being told, as opposed to _reading_ the story the artist was _writing_.

 Wild tangent: this is my main issue with the way most Christians read the Bible.